ricardocruz29/TQS/Lab6/P2EUROMILLIONS/readme.md

 ## Answers

-The results obtained in the dashboard is the follow image:
+We can see the results obtained in the following image:

 ![Screenshot](sonarQubeDashboard.png)